jlewis92/DevToArticleRepo/markdown/firstPost.md

 - You can have a maximum of 4 tags, otherwise you'll get unprocessable entity
 - Articles sometimes fail on first post, what you can do to get around this is change a little text and then push again
 - Images are cached by DEV.to, you can force them to update by slightly changing the file name
+- If you edit an article that's published via GitHub, the changes will be reverted on the next run of the Action build